jazzmatic-jazz/Todo/README.md

 TO-DO

 ## **DESCRIPTION**
 The Project APIs should allow users to create, update, delete and retrieve tasks.
-Each task can have a title, description, and status.
+Each task can have a title, description, due_date and status.

 ## **Installation**